August 12, 2021 by Space Coast Credit Union

 Steps to Refinance Your Mortgage

 - Determine if refinancing makes financial sense for you.
 First, it’s a good idea to ensure that mortgage refinancing will meet your primary goals without costing you more in the long run to go with a new loan versus staying with your current one.
 If you’re looking to shorten the term of your loan, factor in that you might need to adjust your budget for higher monthly payments.
 You’ll also need to check that you’ll meet the requirements to refinance your loan.
 In most cases, you’ll need to be under a certain debt-to-income ratio, have at least 20 percent equity in your home, and have a credit score at or above 620.
-As a member of SCCU, you can access your FICO score on your Online Banking account for free.
+As a member of SCCU, you can access your FICO score within Online Banking account for free.

 - Shop around for the best rates and compare lenders.
 With your mortgage refinancing goals in mind, the next step is to explore your options.
 You can check with your current lender, banks and credit unions, non-bank lenders, and referrals from your network.
 Information overload?
 Filling out a spreadsheet with various lenders’ mortgage refinancing products and their interest rates, fees, terms, and requirements in columns side by side can help.
 Fortunately, some lenders may waive pre-payment penalties like we do at SCCU.